-The Chicago Headline Club, thanks to the generous support of the Richard H. Driehaus Foundation, each is pleased to offer a cash prize for enterprising journalism that defends and protects everyday folks.
-The prize for work completed in 2021 will be presented at the Lisagor Awards banquet May 6, 2022.
-Get your tickets.
-This year’s finalists are:
+The Chicago Headline Club, thanks to the generous support of the Richard H. Driehaus Foundation, offers an annual Watchdog Award for enterprising journalism that defends and protects everyday folks.

 “Improper Vaccinations, Financial Questions at Loretto Hospital” – Block Club Chicago & Better Government Association.
 Kelly Bauer, David Jackson